dmitry-egorov/game_showcase/README.md

 2023

-Relaxing coloring app for adults.
+Relaxing coloring app for adults, made with C++, HLSL and DirectX.
 Solo programming and design, with some help for visuals.

-Fully custom gpu renderer written in C++ and HLSL with DirectX.
-It uses SDFs for the outlines and a tiled technique for the brush strokes.
+Fully custom gpu renderer, that uses SDFs for the outlines and a tiled technique for the brush strokes.
 It's asynchronous to make sure the input is never lost and the drawing experience is as smooth as possible.
 Optimized to run at a constant 60 fps on the lowest tier Microsoft tablets (Surface Go 1).

 [Microsoft Store Page](https://apps.microsoft.com/detail/9PKTR891Z0XG)